susanBuck/notes/07_Git/00_Command_Line_Primer.md

 Those are the basics of working with directories and files with CL.
 See [Common Commands](https://github.com/susanBuck/notes/blob/master/07_Command_Line/04_Common-commands.md) for a quick cheat sheet on all the commands we used above.

-Before we wrap up here, let's clean up the `practice` folder we created.
+Before we wrap up, let's clean up the `practice` folder we created.

 First, run the following command to move up one directory (i.e., out of the `practice` directory):